• Skip to primary navigation

 • Brush grill grates with canola oil or avocado oil.

 • Remove steak from marinade and discard any leftover marinade.
-Grill steak on outdoor grill or in grill pan for 3-4 minutes per side, flip once until desired doneness (medium-rare is 140 degrees F).
+Grill steak on outdoor grill or in grill pan for 3-4 minutes per side, flip once until desired doneness (medium-rare is 130-135 degrees Fahrenheit.

-• Remove steak and cover will foil.
+• Remove steak and cover with foil.
 Let steak rest for 5 minutes to let the juices redistribute and get the perfect juicy steak!
-Cut the steak into thin, ¼’’ slices.
+Cut the steak into ¼’’ thin slices.
 Make sure to slice it across the grain.

 • Prepare flour tortillas according to package directions.
-Assemble the tacos with steak and desired toppings.
+Assemble the tacos with steak and any desired toppings.

 Tips